-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Ji Xue Teng (Spatholobi Caulis)

-- a Chicken Blood Vine.
+- d Chicken Blood Vine.
 Bitter, sweet and warm, it enters the Heart, Liver and Spleen.
 Invigorates the channels and relaxes the sinews.
 Good for treating Bi-syndrome, arthritis when people are blood deficient.
 Treats the elderly for numbness and weakness of the extremities, paralysis, wind stroke and vertigo.

-- b This organ Governs the Blood.
+- e This organ manages and "contains" the Blood.

 - Bitter, Sour and cool.
 Enters the Liver and Spleen.
 Astringent, add Gui Zhi (Release the Exterior) for Wei Qi deficiency.
 Can be dry fried (Chao) to help nourish the Blood.
 Nourishes the blood and regulates the menses.
 Calms and curbs Liver Yang and alleviates pain.
 Preserves Yin (astringent and sour) and adjusts the nutritive and protective levels (Wei Qi and Ying Qi).

-- Qi contains the _________.
+- Qi engenders and moves the _______.

-5 True/False Questions
+5 True/False questions

 Qi → Blood nourishes the organs which produce the ______/